 You’d be forgiven for thinking that there is only a handful of nectar and pollen-rich plants in the world.
 That’s simply not true, most plants that’s aren’t overbred for showiness, like bedding plants, have something to offer insects.
 When it comes to plant selection there are a few points to bear in mind;

 - Aim to plant for as long a flowering season as possible, from Jan right through to November if you can.
 Food is particularly scare in Spring and early Winter.
-See the list below and my Creating an Ornamental Garden blog posts for suggestions.
+See the list below and my Creating an Ornamental Garden articles for suggestions.

 - The best plants for pollinators are a open, so not double flowers like pompom dahlias or peony style poppy flowers.
 Aim for a wide range of flower shapes to cater for as wide a range of insects as possible.